UnknownJoe796/skate/Readme.md

 - Does not support `.kts` at all
     - On a side note, I recommend using normal Kotlin files anyways.
 No need for multiple standards.
     - If you know how to change this such that KTS is supported, please contact me!

-## Known Issues

-- Under some certain circumstances, you have to run the script multiple times to get all the dependencies to resolve.
-The cause of this is unknown to me at the moment.

 ## License